angularOcean/HasamiShogiGame/README.md

 More about the game can be read here: https://en.wikipedia.org/wiki/Hasami_shogi

 # Running the Game/Getting Started
-This repository contains three files: constants.py, HasamiShogiCode.py, and main.py.
+Download the contents of this repository which contains three files: constants.py, HasamiShogiCode.py, and main.py, into a single folder

 The game can be run through the main.py file.